joshhy12/Joshy-Portifolio/README.md

 ## Introduction

-Hello, I'm Joshua (Joshy), a passionate software developer with a focus on [mention specific skills or technologies].
+Hello, I'm Joshua (Joshy), a passionate software developer with a focus on [Web development].
 This portfolio reflects my journey, skills, and the projects I've worked on.

 ## Projects